JensPiegsa/deadly-prescription-kata/README.md

 # The Deadly Prescription Kata #

-*Disclaimer: this kata is still work in progress, feel free to comment/improve.*
+Imagine this code to be a part of a larger code base.

 1. Put the legacy code under test.
 2. Refactor applying the [Tell-Don't-Ask][1] principle.